- Open account

 Wire transfer is often your best choice, bank wire transfers are immediate, reliable, and safe.

 • You can deposit funds with a wire transfer from your bank.
-The minimum amount for a wire transfer is 250 USD/EUR/GBP as there are fees that the sending bank and the receiving bank charge.
+The minimum amount for a wire transfer is 250 USD/EUR/GBP.
 Once you have wired your deposit it will take up to five business days for our bank to receive the funds.
 To speed up this process, you can send us the Swift Confirmation Receipt issued by your bank at the time of your wire transfer to firstname.lastname@example.org.
 Once we have this document we can look up your deposit and add the funds more quickly so that you can begin trading.

 For details of how to make a withdrawal please refer to our withdrawal page.
 Requests for withdrawal will be processed by Glenmore Investments, the initial deposit will go back to the original source of funds while any profits will be wired to a bank account of your choice as long as it is on your name.